researchart/all/SEresearchReuseManifesto.md

 Perhaps instead of _repeatbality_, we need to talk about partial _reusability_.
 That is, we want to read each other's code, check out each other's systems, since it is possible that _some part_ of what they did is relevant to what we want to accomplish today.

-In this "reusability" mode, we take a hammer to prior products and cut them up into many pieces.
+In this _reusability_ approach, we take a hammer to prior products and cut them up into many pieces.
 These become menu items that we build new stuff by mixing and matching (or ignoring) some parts of old stuff.

 To support that kind of _reuse_, we take a second look at _research artifact_.
 Such artifacts many be _smaller_ or _bigger_ than a single reserach paper: